israelvicars/adverse-event-visualize/README.md

 * **Accessibility**: Enhance ARIA labels and keyboard navigation for WCAG compliance.
 * **UI Polish**: Add custom animations, tooltips for charts, and a more detailed layout.
 * **Component Library**: Expand Shadcn UI component usage for consistent UI patterns.

-## Documentation

-For more detailed information about the project, please refer to the documentation in the `/docs` directory:

-* [API Documentation](/docs/API.md) - Details about the API implementation and OpenFDA integration
-* [Architecture Overview](/docs/ARCHITECTURE.md) - System architecture and design decisions
-* [Component Documentation](/docs/COMPONENTS.md) - Component structure and implementation details
-* [Project Milestones](/docs/MILESTONES.md) - Development timeline and milestone achievements
-* [Product Requirements](/docs/PRD.md) - Product requirements and specifications
-* [Styling Guide](/docs/STYLING.md) - Style guidelines and UI/UX documentation